antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-LSAMon-workflows/README.md

 2. [ ] LSA for document collections.

    - Representation of the documents.
+     - The fundamental matrix object.
    - Dimension reduction methods comparisons.
    - Representation of unseen documents.
+   - Similarity between two text:
+     - the "local world" perspective, and
+     - the "bigger universe" perspective.

 3. [ ] LSA for image collections.